Rascal585/Single-Player/README.md

 <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/CONTRIBUTING.md">Contributing guide</a>

-## How to Run<a name="run"></a>
+## How to Run Single Player Open RSC<a name="run"></a>

-1. <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/tags">Download the latest release "Download zip"</a>
+1. #### <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/tags">Download the latest release</a>

-2. Unzip the downloaded file.
+2. Unzip the file

-3. Open the "Single-Player" folder and double click on "Windows Open-RSC.cmd"
+3. Open the "Single-Player" folder and double click on "Windows Open-RSC.cmd" or "MacOS Open-RSC.sh" (depending on your operating system)

-4. Allow MariaDB and Java if prompted by Windows Firewall.
+4. Allow MariaDB and Java permission if prompted by Windows Firewall

+5. For an in-depth getting started guide, check out:

+####<a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Windows%20Getting%20Started%20Guide.txt">Windows Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.txt">MacOS Getting Started Guide</a>

 [Return to top](#top)

 ## Minimum Requirements<a name="requirements"></a>

-* Windows 7 or Windows 10
+* Windows 10 or MacOS

 * 2GB RAM

-* Latest version of Java (preferrably OpenJDK! <a href="https://adoptopenjdk.net/releases.html?variant=openjdk12&jvmVariant=hotspot#x64_win">Download here!</a>)
+* Latest version of Java (preferably OpenJDK - <a href="https://adoptopenjdk.net/releases.html?variant=openjdk12&jvmVariant=hotspot#x64_win">download here!</a>)

 [Return to top](#top)